Family First Party (2021): 2022

+After the state election, The party ran in the 2023 Narracan state by election getting 2.9%, the 2023 Warrandyte state by-election getting 2.8%, and the 2023 Mulgrave state by-election getting 3.1%.

+South Australia

+2022

 The party ran candidates in the 2022 South Australian state election.
 Initially, Family First said it aimed to run in all 47 seats of the South Australian House of Assembly.
 Snelling did not intend to run, but Kenyon was reported to be considering candidacy.
-InDaily reported that Kenyon was "expected" to run as Family First's lead candidate in the Legislative Council.

 When candidate lists were finalised, Family First had candidates in 34 seats, and three candidates (Tom Kenyon, Deepa Mathew and Craig Bowyer) for the Legislative Council.
 At the election, the party received 3.7% of the primary vote in the Lower House and 3.05% in the Upper House, and were not successful in getting any candidate elected.
 Their highest vote was in the seat of Ramsay with 11.4% – a 6.9% swing to the party.

 Tom Kenyon, the party's Chairman, reflected on Family First's results after the election: “Our primary goal was to unseat bad members in the lower house, to get a better parliament, and show that we can move the Christian vote around.”

 “The life and freedom vote moved about five to ten per cent in a whole bunch of seats, and that counts,” he said.
 “I don’t think they can discount us now.”

-2022 Victorian election

-The party has indicated that it plans to contest the upcoming Victorian State Election.
-Family First Victoria was registered as a political party with the Victorian Electoral Commission as of October 6 2022.